Royal Conservatory of Brussels: Library

-It primarily consists of works about music (including more than 1200 musical or musicological periodicals), as well as of autograph, printed or digitized (scanned) scores.
-There is also an important collection of more than 8.000 libretti of Italian, French or German operas from the XVIIe and XVIIIe s., lute and guitar tablatures, several thousands of handwritten letters of musicians, iconographic documents (over 9.000 pieces), concert programmes and various types of recordings (magnetic tapes, video, 78 and 33 rpm vinyl, CD, etc.).
+Initially created with a pedagogic aim, the Conservatory library hosts about 250,000 references, representing a scientific instrument of international resonance.
+It primarily consists of works about music (including more than 1,200 musical or musicological periodicals), as well as of autograph, printed or digitised (scanned) scores.
+There is also an important collection of more than 8,000 libretti of Italian, French or German operas from the 17th and 18th centuries, lute and guitar tablatures, several thousands of handwritten letters of musicians, iconographic documents (over 9,000 pieces), concert programmes and various types of recordings (magnetic tapes, video, 78 and 33 rpm vinyl, CD, etc.).

 Next to the core collections, the library possesses several subcollections of historical importance, together forming an extensive patrimony: